ampproject/amphtml/ads/google/csa.md

 -->
 # Custom Search Ads

-_The Custom Search Ads integration is offered as a Beta and is subject to the conditions of the Google Program Guidelines._

 ## AdSense For Search (AFS)

 To request AdSense for Search ads on the Custom Search Ads protocol, use the